ansible/awx/docs/docsite/rst/userguide/job_templates.rst

        .. warning::

-         Verbosity 5 causes |at| to block heavily when jobs are running, which could delay reporting that the job has finished (even though it has) and can cause the browser tab to lock up.
+         Verbosity 5 causes AWX to block heavily when jobs are running, which could delay reporting that the job has finished (even though it has) and can cause the browser tab to lock up.
      - Yes
    * - **Job Slicing**
      - Specify the number of slices you want this job template to run.
 Each slice will run the same tasks against a portion of the inventory.
 For more information about job slices, see :ref:`ug_job_slice`.